Foreign documents

 Then you submit the translation electronically (via email or an online application). - The translator provided you with the translation on paper

 Then you submit the translation on paper.
-Note: the document must contain an original (non-digital) signature of the translator.
+Note: the document must contain both the electronic signature and the handwritten signature of the translator.

 - The translator provided you with the translation digitally